ultraschemer-microweb/microweb/README.md

 * `PUT`
 * `DELETE`

+As an extra restriction, to register services programatically, the entity-body also need to be representable by a UTF-8 string (so all `multipart/form-data` requests aren't supported).

-And this restriction is not suitable to all needs.
+Obviously, these restrictions are not suitable to all needs.

 To support extra needs, the reverse proxy packed with Microweb can be used as middleware to other services, as well, and these are subject to Permission Control and filtering as any other service implemented directly using Microweb and Vert.X routing.
 When the reverse proxy is used, no restriction on HTTP methods exist, and full flexibility is available.